Theothebiggerbird/TheobaldTheBird/README.md

 .
 We block **only** if necessary! *(as in if you make us uncomfy, trigger us and such.)*

 .
 We don't ncessarily roleplay unless it's with friends and actually asked beforehand..

+.
+We don't understand emotion*s* that well.. so hypertically you genuinely need to say it directly to our face on how you feel at times.
+(If not we can figure out if you're feeling down or not.. sometimes)
 </details>
 <details>
 <summary><b>INTs & DNIs</b></summary>